-Accomplished Employment Law Attorney Serving Hillsborough & Pinellas County
+An Accomplished Employment Law Attorney Serving Hillsborough And Pinellas Counties

-If you are employed by a government body in the public sector and have experienced a violation of Florida’s employment laws in the workplace, we can help you request a civil service hearing to address your grievances.
-Knowledgeable employment law attorney Craig Berman has many years of trial experience and is intimately acquainted with the Hillsborough County and Pinellas County Civil Service Boards.
+- Civil service hearings: If you have experienced a violation of Florida’s employment laws in a government workplace, we can help you request a civil service hearing to address your grievances.
+Knowledgeable employment law attorney Craig Berman has many years of trial experience and is intimately acquainted with the Hillsborough County and Pinellas County civil service boards.

-When you accept a position, you enter into a legal contract with your employer stating the terms of your employment.
-Both parties are required to uphold their end of the deal, but unfortunately, this does not always happen.
-If you are embroiled in a contract dispute with your employer, vendor, contractor, or other commercial entity, attorney Craig Berman can help you take the proper steps to rectify the situation.
+- Employment contract disputes: When you agree to an employment or service contract, both you and your employer are required to uphold your ends of the deal.
+Unfortunately, this does not always happen.
+If you are embroiled in a contract dispute with your employer, a vendor or contractor, or another commercial entity, attorney Craig Berman can help you take steps to protect your rights and interests.

-Were you denied compensation despite meeting the requirements for unemployment benefits?
-If so, Craig Berman can help you request an appeal and appear with you in court to defend your right to claim those benefits.
+- Unemployment appeals: Were you denied compensation despite meeting the requirements for unemployment benefits?
+If so, Craig Berman can help you request an appeal of your unemployment claim denial.
+He will appear with you in court to defend your right to claim those benefits.
 Contact our firm as soon as possible to initiate this process, as you can only claim payment for one week prior to filing your application.

 Get the Help You Need – Schedule Your Free Consultation Today

 Berman Law Firm, P.A., provides knowledgeable legal counsel for a wide array of employment and labor law issues and matters.
 Get answers to your questions about employment law and your legal remedies when things go wrong at work.

 Contact our St. Petersburg office today at 727-547-3316 or email us to schedule a complimentary appointment with an attorney who is not only successful but also cares about the well-being of his clients.